karthik/binder-test/README.md

 ```
 library(holepunch)
-write_compendium_description()
+write_compendium_description(Package = "Your compendium name", Description = "Your compendium description")
 # to write a description, with dependencies listed.
-# At some point be sure to fill out relevant information in to the description field
+# At some point be sure to fill out relevant information in to the description field.

 write_dockerfile(maintainer = "your_name")
 # To write a dockerfile (more on how to adapt this)